 I had this question that I couldn’t gather myself to answer for a long time now.
 The question was, what if as a photographer you made a mistake, how to handle this situation.

 I think people tend to make two kinds of mistakes when handling mistakes (sorry:)) — either they flee and damage their reputation or they go all in and behave like it was a crime against humanity.
 I think the right way is to access the damage your mistake caused and ask yourself realistically how best to repair it.

-Example: if you arrived late to the wedding it’s much more damaging then to do the same for look-book shoot.
-If the wedding had a second shooter it gets slightly less damaging then if you were the one-and-only.
+For example: if you arrived late to the wedding it’s much more damaging than doing the same for a look-book shoot.
+If the wedding had a second shooter it gets slightly less damaging than if you were the one-and-only.

-If we are talking about fashion or portrait photoshoot it gets easier because this mistake can be reimbursed and/or rescheduled.
-Just explain what happened concisely and honestly, suggest a few ways to go from there.
-Like with look-book obviously the cancelation fees are on you, but you don’t have to do the actual reschedule shoot for free as well as the client doesn’t have to stay with you after you didn’t show up.
+If we are talking about fashion or portrait photoshoots it gets easier because this mistake can be reimbursed and/or rescheduled.
+Just explain what happened concisely and honestly, and suggest a few ways to go from there.
+Like with look-book obviously the cancelation fees are on you, but you don’t have to do the actual reschedule shoot for free, as well as the client, doesn’t have to stay with you after you didn’t show up.

-There’s also another type of mistake which is a bit more subtle: what if you showed up and did the work and it didn’t come out well.
-Something in a chemistry between you and a client was broken, you had different expectations or one of your teammates wasn’t on the level.
+There’s also another type of mistake that is a bit more subtle: what if you showed up and did the work and it didn’t come out well.
+Something in the chemistry between you and a client was broken, you had different expectations or one of your teammates wasn’t on the level.

 As we know, the client is always right!
 And if she/he is not happy that means you screwed up somewhere and need to learn something from that.
 Sometimes it’s that you need to filter your leads better though.
 So again you have to accept the responsibility and you have to handle your mistake.
 But you don’t have to offer free reshoot.